vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 pūrṇiniā fast and worship Indra, his wife Sacī, Airāvana, Vajra (thunderbolt), Mātulinga (Mātali?) with gandha &c., for a year; at end donate gold; reaches Indra-loka; HV II.
 237 ( from Vi.
 Dh.
 III.
 196. 1–3 ); (3) one should eat food in the open; for a year; at end donate a cow; reaches

 Sakraloka; HV II.
-866 (from Pad.). Śankara-nārāyana-vratu--same as Viṣṇu-Saṅkara-vrata above
+866 (from Pad.). Śankara-nārāyana-vratu--same as Viṣṇu-Śhaṅkara-vrata above

 p.
 414; KKV 416-17, HV II.
 693–94 (from Devipurāṇa ). sankarārkarrata-on 8th falling on Sunday; worship of the Sun

-who is the right eye of Saṅkara ; in the half moon figure a circular spot be made by applying saffron and red sandal. wood paste and in the circular spot place a ruby fixed in gold; this would be eye (Sun) of Saṅkara; tithivrata; Arka (Sun) as Saṅkara's eye is deity; KKV 271-72, HV I. 831-32
+who is the right eye of Śhaṅkara ; in the half moon figure a circular spot be made by applying saffron and red sandal. wood paste and in the circular spot place a ruby fixed in gold; this would be eye (Sun) of Śhaṅkara; tithivrata; Arka (Sun) as Śhaṅkara's eye is deity; KKV 271-72, HV I. 831-32

 (from Kālikā).
 If no ruby available use gold. Śankarācārya-jayanti-on Cai. su.
 5 in Southern India, but on